lumenvox/mrcp-api/README.md

   * If you haven't set up your DNS to manage the specified hostname, you must configure `MEDIA_SERVER__HOST_MAP`.

 ## Optional Configuration
 For a full list of optional settings, see OPTIONAL.md in this directory.
+These settings can be applied directly to the docker-compose.yaml file, or they can be applied via the .env file.

 ## Certificates
 ### Lumenvox API